HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 1. Records are freely accessible by all party and available at any time
 2. Records are in English
 3. Records can be digitized
-4. Records imported from imported from SNA (Swedish National Archives), SNH (Swedish National Heritage), Gray Literature
+4. Records imported from imported from SNA (Swedish National Archives) and SNH (Swedish National Heritage)

 Exclusion criteria
 1. Records are freely accessible by all party and available at any time